zc/htmlchecker/README.rst

     >>> checker.check(
     ... expected,
-    ... """<html><body><button x='1' class="mybutton">press me</button>
+    ... """<html><body><button x='1' class="widget mybutton">press me</button>
     ...          </body></html>""")

 If there's a match, then nothing is returned.
 For there to ba a match, the expected output merely has to be unambiguously found in the observed output.
-In the above example, there was a single bodey tag, so it know how to do the match.
-Note that whitespace differences were ignored, as were extra observerd attributes.
+In the above example, there was a single body tag, so it knew how to do the match.
+Note that whitespace differences were ignored, as were extra observerd attributes and an extra class.

 When used as a doctest output checker, it's ``check_output`` method returns a boolean indicating whether there was a match: